 Throughout the latter part of the 20th century there was recognition that whilst the car dominated ideas of ‘progress’, cycling would continue to play an important part in modal shares.
 For example, the New Towns movement included off-road cycleways as part of their transport network.
 Perhaps the best example of this is Stevenage, which built 23 miles of segregated cycle network in the 1960s (Reid, 2017).
 Even so, and despite representing contemporary idealised infrastructure, these interventions had minimal effects on cycling rates.
 Arguably the resurgence of cycling in UK transport policy came as the sustainability movement gained momentum during the 2000s.
 ‘Sustainable development’ increasingly underpinned the UK Government’s planning policy (ODPM, 2003), and ‘cycling cities’ gained £100m of funding to expand infrastructure (BBC, 2008).
 During this time, London began to expand cycling provision, firstly through its cycle-hire scheme, and latterly through the creation of cycling ‘superhighways’ along strategic routes.
 There was some tangible success in those places.
 For example, Bristol’s cycling implementation underpinned its hosting of the 2015 European Green Capital award (Ersoy and Hall, 2020), whilst London is now an exemplar for cycling provision.
 The next acceleration came In the late 2010s, when newly elected Metro-Mayors obtained control over local transport spending, and in many cases would go on to appoint Walking and Cycling Commissioners (Sturzaker and Nurse, 2020).
-The Metro-Mayors and their commissioners also enjoyed widespread public support – for example 67% and 69% of the public in Greater Manchester and the Liverpool City Region respectively support giving road space to cyclists, even if it means less space for cars (Sustrans, 2020, Sustrans, 2019), reflecting research that implementation of cycling measures reflects political will (Larsen, 2017b, Cox and Koglin, 2020).
+The Metro-Mayors and their commissioners also enjoyed widespread public support – for example 67% and 69% of the public in Greater Manchester and the Liverpool City Region respectively support giving road space to cyclists, even if it means less space for cars (Sustrans, 2020, Sustrans, 2019).
+This reflects research suggesting that implementation of cycling measures reflects political will (Larsen, 2017b, Cox and Koglin, 2020).

-The latest major shift emerged in the wake of the COVID-19 pandemic, and the changes to urban life which thrust urban cycling to the heart of urban transport in a way many could not have foreseen at the start of 2020.
-This first, when many people opted to cycle during the ‘lockdown’ conditions put in place to respond to the early pandemic, (Nurse and Dunning, 2020, Buehler and Pucher, 2021), and second, when many countries, including the UK, sought to create temporary ‘pop-up’ cycleways to facilitate those willing/able to travel to work by bicycle, minimise the use of cars, and ease the burden elsewhere on the road network (Buehler and Pucher, 2021, Harris and McCue, 2022).
-However, as urban authorities implementing planned and ‘pop-up’ cycling infrastructure at a rapid rate, the way in which this is done becomes important and raises crucial questions.
+The latest major shift emerged in the wake of the COVID-19 pandemic, and the changes to urban life which thrust cycling to the heart of urban transport in a way many could not have foreseen at the start of 2020.
+This came in two stages.
+The first was when many people opted to cycle during the ‘lockdown’ conditions put in place to respond to the early pandemic, (Nurse and Dunning, 2020, Buehler and Pucher, 2021).
+The second came when many countries, including the UK, sought to create temporary ‘pop-up’ cycleways to facilitate those willing/able to travel to work by bicycle, minimise the use of cars, and ease the burden elsewhere on the road network (Buehler and Pucher, 2021, Harris and McCue, 2022).
+However, as urban authorities began implementing planned and ‘pop-up’ cycling infrastructure at a rapid rate, the way in which this is done becomes important and raises crucial questions.
 Where does it go?
 What quality is it?
 Does it meet the needs of all users?
 To answer those questions, we need to be aware of how users – particularly those who may be new or less-experienced cyclists – use the roads whilst cycling.
-Whilst there are a wealth of studies centred on international exemplar cities (e.g. Pucher and Buehler, 2008b, Oldenziel et al., 2016, Larsen, 2017b, Larsen and Funk, 2017), and some UK-based exemplars such as London (Latham and Wood, 2015, Aldred et al., 2019) and beyond (Pooley et al., 2013) there remains less research on cycling provision/activity in cities with lower cycling rates.
+Whilst there are a wealth of studies centred on international exemplar cities (e.g. Pucher and Buehler, 2008b, Oldenziel et al., 2016, Larsen, 2017b, Larsen and Funk, 2017), and some UK-based exemplars such as London (Latham and Wood, 2015, Aldred et al., 2019) and beyond (Pooley et al., 2013), there remains less research on cycling provision/activity in cities with lower cycling rates.
 This is perhaps unsurprising, reflecting a broader tendency to focus on ‘celebrity’ case studies (Thrift, 1997), even despite the need to recognise that contexts differ and exemplars may not be transferrable (Sheldrick et al., 2017).